Restaurant Injury Attorney

 The other side of this is, if a third party assaults the customer, then the owner cannot be held responsible for another patron's actions in some cases, such as the negligent provision of security.

-- Also, this could be an intoxicated customer, who threatens customers or takes actions to physical assault another customer.
+- This could also be an intoxicated customer who threatens customers or takes actions to assault another customer physically.

-- If another person were acting in a threatening manner but was not asked to leave the establishment, then liability would also attach.
+- If another person were acting in a threatening manner but were not asked to leave the establishment, liability would also be attached.

 When an individual is harmed or hurt while at a restaurant, it is prudent to consult a restaurant injury lawyer.
-If you have this type of event take place, speaking to a qualified legal professional can ensure whether you have a claim.
+If you have this type of event, speaking to a qualified legal professional can ensure whether you have a claim.